Professional Online IQ Test

 What is the CHC theory?

 The Cattell-Horn-Carroll (CHC) theory is the most comprehensive and empirically supported framework for understanding human cognitive abilities.
 It organizes intelligence into three strata: narrow abilities (specific skills), broad abilities (like fluid reasoning and crystallized intelligence), and general intelligence (g).
-ACIS measures five primary broad abilities: Verbal Comprehension (Gc), Fluid Reasoning (Gf), Visual-Spatial Processing (Gv), Working Memory (Gwm), and Processing Speed (Gs).
+ACIS measures six primary broad abilities: Verbal Comprehension (Gc), Fluid Reasoning (Gf), Visual-Spatial Processing (Gv), Working Memory (Gwm), Processing Speed (Gs), and Quantitative Reasoning (Gq).

 What do the different index scores mean?